 Over the past several years, Smith had struggled.
 Every single year he was learning a new system with a new coordinator with a new voice.
 It was impossible to build any kind of consistency.
 None existed within the organization.
 Harbaugh understood this had to change.
 Smith didn’t need a new playbook every season.
 He needed coaches who were consistent, reliable, and who could empower him to take the reins of a system built on the same principles that brought Walsh five different Super Bowls to San Francisco not too long ago.

-As it turns out, homologies do exist when evaluating character and behavior.
+As it turns out, homologies do exist when evaluating character traits and behavior.
 Just not the homology James Brussel set out to look for back in 1956.

 The famous “double-breasted suit” prediction might be the one we remember the most about the Mad Bomber case, but it was far from the only one Brussel made.
 In fact, many of those predictions have since be cleaned up since Metesky’s documented arrest.